 UN Public Inquiries Unit – The UN Public Inquiries Unit handles queries from the general public about the United Nations and its work.
-Public Inquiries produces easy-to-read and topical Fact Sheets and has a variety of brochures, publications and posters published by the UN Department of Public Information, as well as by other UN Departments, Agencies and Programmes.
+Public Inquiries produces easy-to-read and topical Fact Sheets and has a variety of brochures, publications and posters published by the UN Department of Global Communications, as well as by other UN Departments, Agencies and Programmes.

 70 Ways the United Nations Makes a Difference – through the voices of young people from around the world, a sampling of what the UN and its agencies have accomplished since 1945.

-UN Chronicle – The UN Chronicle, a quarterly journal published by the Department of Public Information since 1946, covers information and debate on activities of the United Nations system.
+UN Chronicle – The UN Chronicle, a quarterly journal published by the Department of Global Communications since 1946, covers information and debate on activities of the United Nations system.
 It features essays and opinions from official, non-governmental, academic, and policymaking groups connected with the Organization.

 Glossary of Terms for United Nations Delegates (PDF) – includes over 700 terms, abbreviations and acronyms frequently heard at United Nations conferences.